AusTINCANsProgrammingTeam/Headless-DS/README.md

 5. Remove the SD card and insert another SD card, the one you want to copy to.
 6. Run the command in reverse, swapping `if` and `of`, but making sure your partitions are not mounted.
   * To unmount a partition, run `umount /dev/mmcblk0pX` as root

+## Printing the Enclosure
+Under the `NanoPi NEO Case` directory, you will find the two STLs for printing the enclosure for this project.
+This case is for a NanoPi Neo with heatsink.
+Slice and Print using your favorite printer.
+CCurrently printed with ASA material and finess resolution.